BBN-Q/QGL/doc/readme.md

 ```

 We encourage users to peruse the methods defined in BasicSequences for templates that may be useful in writing their own QGL programs.

+For additional information into how the QGL compiler works and various compilation settings (such as type of 2-qubit gate), please reveiw [config.py](../QGL/config.py).